rsanche4/Raccoon-Engine/README.md

 You are still here?
 Oh my!
 Well, I am glad you managed to read through the documentation.
 If you have any further questions, feel free to [email me](mailto:rsanzek25@gmail.com)!

-Extras to implement:
+Notes:

-  - I should add also a pathfinding algorithm (Greedy Best First Search is good enough)
+  - Better pathfinding algorithm should be implemented (Greedy Best First Search is good enough)

   - Angle looks for the sprites (this is possible through scripting in native Lua so)